Home Filter block

-How do I get my child
+How do I get my child to wear glasses?

 Helping children adjust to something new always takes some time and effort, and glasses are no exception.
 Depending on your child’s age, there are a lot of reasons why they might resist the idea–it’s an unusual feeling, they’re unsettled by the change in their vision, they find the glasses get in the way, or they don’t like the way the glasses look.